aktos-io/aecad/README.md

 1. Design/choose or optimize the device housing.
 2. Get the connectors' 3D designs, place them onto the housing in 3D design workbench or software.
-    Getting the connectors' 3D design files:
-    1. A drawing might exist in a git repo, go fetch it.
-    2. Create a 3D component
-        1. Get/draw the 3D component:
-            1. Original drawing might be published by manufacturer, use the drawing (eg. the STEP file)
-            2. Draw the 3D from blueprints.
-            3. Reverse engineer from physical device or its image.
-        2. Create its footprint or match with an existing footprint
-        3. Create a git repo
-3. PCB edge cuts, connector placements on the PCB and mechanical keep out areas should be determined by now.
-Pass the limits to PCB design workbench.
+3. PCB edge cuts, connector placements on the PCB and mechanical keep out areas should be determined by 3D design phase.
+Export the pcb layout to the PCB design workbench (aecad/sketcher).
-4. Place the electronic components on the PCB and draw the PCB routes.
+4. Place the corresponding footprints on the PCB and draw the traces.
 5. If any optimization is required (because of component collision, insufficient PCB space, etc...), go to step 1.
 6. Produce a prototype PCB with toner transfer technique.
 7. Finalize the design and create fabrication files (Gerber files etc.)